spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 Defining Spatial Regions
 ========================

-Regions can be created by first clicking the :guilabel:`hammer and screwdriver` icon and selecting either the :guilabel:`rectangular region of interest` icon or the :guilabel:`circular region of interest` icon, then clicking and dragging (using the mouse) until the desired region is covered by a colored shape, after which you release the mouse button.
+Regions can be created by first clicking the |icon-hammer-and-screwdriver| icon and selecting either the |icon-region-rect| icon (to draw a rectangular region) or the
+|icon-region-circ| icon (to draw a circular region), then clicking and dragging (using the mouse) until the
+desired region is covered by a colored shape, after which you release the mouse button.
 Once you have completed the action of clicking and dragging, there is an opportunity to reposition the region of interest by clicking on it and moving the region to a different location in the image viewer.